Dhanalakshmi177/Capstone-project-1/README.md

 * Use these integrated features to perform analysis and visualisation of channel data.
 ## Method of use
 Follow these steps,to use this project :
- 1.Set up the streamlit package : pip install streamlit 2.Run the Streamlit app: streamlit run app.py
+ 1 Set up the streamlit package : pip install streamlit

+ 2.Run the Streamlit app: streamlit run app.py
  3.The web browser will launch instantly, allowing you to access it.
  4.Open your web browser if it doesn't start automatically.
 By starting a new tab and typing the following URL, you can visit it:http://localhost:8501